-Parking at UW Bothell is \$9 for all day or \$5 for 3.5 hours, payable in advance at the pay stations.
+Parking at UW Bothell is \$10 for all day, payable in advance at the pay stations or by phone.
 Quarterly parking permits for faculty/staff/students are available online at through the Bothell Campus Parking portal.
+For more information, consult the Parking website.

 The UPass is your ticket to ride Metro, Community Transit, and Sound Transit service anytime, anywhere.
-The UPass for students is available through your MyUW account or at the UWB Cashier's Office after the 7th day of the quarter.
+The UPass for students is available through your MyUW account or at the UWB Cashier's Office after the 7 th day of the quarter.